 Unexpected results drove UK-based Kaplan Financial to seek out gamification at scale.

-When it comes to motivating new learning behaviours, encouraging a bit of healthy competition never hurts, and when a new gamification platform, Kaplan Financial created, reared unexpected results, the UK-based professional education company knew it needed to take the experience to the next level.
+When it comes to motivating new learning behaviors, encouraging a bit of healthy competition never hurts, and when a new gamification platform created by Kaplan Financial reared unexpected results, the UK-based professional education company knew it needed to take the experience to the next level.

 How game mechanics unlocked a hidden level of measurement

-Combining a badging system that awarded academic performance—doling out designations like “tax knowledge champion”— and a points-based leaderboard, or “league table,” the Kaplan crew were able to mobilise learner motivation and encourage behaviours well-suited for achieving exam success.
-Learners could earn points towards the table as they worked their way through specific learning behaviours, for example:
+Combining a badging system that awarded academic performance—doling out designations like “tax knowledge champion”— and a points-based leaderboard, or “league table,” the Kaplan crew were able to mobilize learner motivation and encourage behaviors well-suited for achieving exam success.
+Learners could earn points toward the table as they worked their way through specific learning behaviors, for example: